iparsw/custom-intent/README.md

 # Custom Intents

-0.1.0
+V0.1.0

-Really high level API to create a simple chat bot in few lines of code
+Really high level API to create simple chat bots in few lines of code

 the package is inspired by NeuralNine, neuralintents package